amael-ls/code_R0niche/time/README.md

 ## Mandatory programs

 1. **main.m** to calculate the time it takes to grow up to a given height
+2. **calc_time.R** to extract min, max, mean, and median time with the 2006-2010 climate data

 ## Dependent scripts